ganeshyevle/LGMVIP-Web/Letsgrowmore-WEB DEVELOPMENT/Task-1-To-do List/README.md

 - Domain : Web Development
 - Language Used : HTML,CSS,JavaScript
 - IDE Used : VS Code
-<br>A Todo list WEBAPP made in HTML,CSS,JS.
+<br>🚩 A Todo list WEBAPP made in HTML,CSS,JS.
 It is able to add and delete events.